jsmidt/QuantPy/README.md

 such a framework needs to entail.
 However, if you consider yourself a helpful soul contributions of any type are more then welcome.
 Thanks!

+Some current capabilities:
+   * Portfolio class that can import daily returns from Yahoo.
+   * Calculation of optimal weights for Sharpe ratio and efficient frontier
+   * Bare bones event profiler

 Contributions Welcome.
 ----------------------